3ncy/ARRS-s5/irl2-tracker.md

 Got new coords in Moscow on the phone that we found in the first part (ETA 16:35 UTC)

 ## EU Branch
-Sent email -> got new coords
+Sent email -> got new coords -> found a phone

 ## NA Branch
 Sent email -> got new coords